 - 2 bay leaves

-- Handful of fresh parsley (good to use up the stalks here)
+- A handful of fresh parsley good to use up the stalks here

-- Handful of fresh cilantro/coriander (good to use up the stalks here)
+- A handful of fresh cilantro/coriander good to use up the stalks here

 - 1 teaspoon salt

-- 1 tablespoon fish sauce (optional, also you can't taste)
+- 1 tablespoon fish sauce optional, you can't taste

-- 1½ tablespoons apple cider vinegar (white vinegar is fine)
+- 2 tablespoons apple cider vinegar white vinegar is fine

-- Place all ingredients inside the Instant Pot, place and lock the lid.
+- Place all ingredients inside the Instant Pot and stir.
+Place and lock the lid.
 Make sure the steam release handle is pointing to Sealing.

-- Press Soup function key and then press Manual and change the timer to 100 minutes.
-After 3 beeps, the pressure cooker is ready to go.
+- Press Manual/Pressure Cook function key and change the timer to 130 minutes.
+After 3 beeps, the pressure cooker will start to build up the pressure and will be ready to go (you will see the ON sign).
+This might take 15 minutes due to the amount of liquid, then the timer will start.
 Relax and enjoy yourself!

-- Once the pressure valve is back down and you have opened the lid, let the broth cool down to handling temperature.
+- Once the pressure valve is back down and you have opened the lid, let the broth cool down.